-A laboratory course designed to study the anatomy and physiology of the human body with emphasis placed on anatomy.
+Grade 11, 12 ANATOMY AND PHYSIOLOGY (511) All year 1.0 credit Science placed on anatomy.
 This course is limited to juniors and seniors.
 This course is highly recommended for college preparatory students, pre-nursing students, or any student planning a career in a medical-related profession.
 (NCAA approved)